We’ve updated our Privacy Notice. You can see how and why we use your personal information in this summary, or read the full notice..

 As a result of this report and due to growing pressure on the veterinary profession and resource, there is potential for regulatory changes to be taken forward by the new government.

-This will provide us with a comprehensive understanding of practices within the sector and the necessary information and data to highlight the detrimental impact of introducing restrictions on these routine management procedures.
+The NFU therefore sought sheep producers’ participation in a short survey on the lamb production and husbandry and management methods.
+The results will provide us with a comprehensive understanding of practices within the sector and the necessary information and data to highlight the detrimental impact of introducing restrictions on these routine management procedures.

 Ask us a question about this page